callumcurtis/copilot-for-design-exercises/lib/src/main/java/copilot_for_design/prototype/q4/README.md

 ## Description

-You are designing a remote for controlling devices in your home.
-Currently, you have a single device you want to control: color-changing light panels.
-You are planning on adding more devices in the future.
-There are currently three commands you want to send to the panels: on, change brightness to 10 (dim), and change color to blue.
-Leverage the command pattern to design a ```RemoteControl``` class that controls devices.
-Configure the remote to control your color-changing light panels.
-The remote should be able to undo the three most recent commands issued.
+You are designing the software for a bookstore.
+There is a single object structure, `Book`, but the number of operations performable on instances of `Book` is likely to increase indefinitely.
+You are tasked with using the visitor pattern to support this requirement and implement the first visitor, which should find the total number of pages in the [`chapters`](Chapter.java) and [`dedication`](Dedication.java) (not [`title page`](TitlePage.java) or [`afterword`](Afterword.java)).

 ## Criteria

-Add a main method to your ```RemoteControl``` class demonstrating the construction of a remote, execution of the three color-changing light panel commands (on, change brightness to 10 (dim), and change color to blue), and undoing the three most recent commands issued.
+Add a main method to your visitor class that creates a book with:

+* 7 page dedication
+* 4 chapters
+    * Chapter 1 having 675 pages
+    * Chapter 2 having 98 pages
+    * Chapter 3 having 842 pages
+    * Chapter 4 having 524 pages
+* 37 page afterword

+and show that your visitor calculates the correct number of pages.